marcoandre1/express-react-app/README.md

 - Add a route to the new `TaskDetail` component.
 - Import `TaskDetail` component.
-- The `match` argument is the pade id.
+- The `match` argument is the path id.

 ```jsx
 import React from 'react';